Celebrity branding: Effectiveness

+In the digital era, the effectiveness of celebrity endorsements has expanded beyond traditional advertising to include influencer marketing on social platforms, where engagement metrics such as likes, comments, and shares often determine campaign success.

 Usage

 Celebrity branding is used to help create a further image as a brand.
 The use of celebrities helps to humanize the brand.
 This creates a brand identity as consumers begin to relate the celebrities' characteristics with the brands.
 There are different ways celebrity branding can be used in paid and unpaid endorsement methods.

 Celebrity branding can take several different forms, from the appearance of a celebrity in advertisements for a product, service or charity, to a celebrity attending PR events, creating their own line of products or services, or using their name as a brand.
 The most popular forms of celebrity brand lines are for clothing and fragrances.
 Some singers, models and film stars have at least one licensed product or service which bears their name.
 The use of a celebrity or of a sports professional can have a huge impact on a brand.
 For example, sales of Nike golf apparel and footwear doubled after Tiger Woods was signed up on a sponsorship deal.

 Celebrities also provide voice-overs for advertising.
 Some celebrities have distinct voices which are recognisable even when faces are not visible on a screen.
 This is a more subtle way to add celebrity branding to a product or service.
 An example of such an advertising campaign is, Sean Connery's voice-over for Level 3 Communications.

 However, in some cases the celebrity did not give permission to be associated with the brand and was wrongly attributed to the brand.
 For example, on 23 July 2008, Taco Bell launched their "Why Pay More?" campaign and used 50 Cent's name and trademark as a way to endorse their low-cost menus.
 50 Cent was unaware of this endorsement and therefore sought out legal action.
 He filed a lawsuit against Taco Bell and sued for $4 million.
 He won the case.